-The optimal control problem is set-up in NTG code by parameterizing the three position states (x, z, θ) , each with 8 B-spline coefficients.
+The optimal control problem is set-up in NTG code by parameterizing the three position states (x,z,θ) , each with 8 B-spline coefficients.
 Over the receding horizon time intervals, 11 and 16 breakpoints were used with horizon lengths of 1, 1.5, 2, 3, 4 and 6 seconds.
 Breakpoints specify the locations in time where the differential equations and any constraints must be satisfied, up to some tolerance.
 The value of $F{X_b}^{\max}$ for the input constraints is made conservative to avoid prolonged input saturation on the real hardware.
 The logic for this is that if the inputs are saturated on the real hardware, no actuation is left for the inner-loop θ controller and the system can go unstable.
-The value used in the optimization is $F{X_b}^{\max} = 9$ N.
+The value used in the optimization is $F{X_b}^{\max} = 9$ N. Computation time is non-negligible and must be considered when impleing notational definitions will facilitate the description of how the timing is set-up:

 Computation time is non-negligible and must be considered when implementing the optimal trajectories.
 The computation time varies with each optimization as the current state of the ducted fan changes.
-The following notational definitions will facilitate the description of how the timing is set-up:
+The followi Integer counter of RHC computations t_i Value of current time when RHC computation i started